-You're here to find the most powerful laptops of 2020, and below we've put together exactly that.
+You're here to find the most powerful laptops, and below we've put together exactly that.
 These fantastic mobile workstations boast massive amounts of power into slim and light designs, and they are ideal for handling high workloads.
 Unsurprisingly, the most powerful translates into the fastest laptops too.

 Screens are getting better too.
 Laptops now come with high-DPI colour accurate displays that look simply amazing, such as Apple’s DCI-P3 Retina displays and the 4K screens on some Windows laptops.

 We’ve listed some of the most powerful laptops on the market today, but be warned, though, as these high performance laptops do come at a (high) price.
 However, our price comparison tool will help you save a decent amount of money.

 Apple has knocked it out the park with the new 16-inch MacBook Pro, making it one of the fastest laptops out there.
 It's made one of the most powerful laptops money can buy right now, while keeping the thin, light and stylish design that has made its MacBook Pro range so iconic.
 The fact that Apple has also included a larger 16-inch screen, while keeping the overall size and weight of the new MacBook Pro similar to the 15-inch version is truly impressive.

 When it comes to performance, not much can beat the MacBook Pro 16-inch in 2020.
 You get some of the best mobile hardware ever made, including a 9th-generation Intel Core processor and an AMD Radeon Pro 5300M or 5500M graphics card, as well as up to 64GB of memory.
 This is the ultimate laptop for media editing and creation, and one of the best laptops ever made – by Apple or anyone.

 - Read our full Apple MacBook Pro 16-inch review